mdanb/aging_rna_seq_metaanalysis/README.md

 Once you have Docker installed, if you are on Linux, run `sh docker_gpu_setup.sh`, which will set up Docker so that we can access the local machine's GPU.
 If your machine does not have a GPU, that's fine for everything done in this repo except for training some of the machine learning models.
 In theory, you could run without a GPU, but in practice, it'll take a very long time to run, especially for the GNN models.
 So if you don't have access to a GPU, you can skip this step.

-Then, run `docker pull mdanb/aging_rna_seq_metaanalysis` to pull the Docker image associated with this project (you can think of the Docker image as the software environment that we created for the project).
+Then, run `docker pull mdanb/aging_rna_seq_metaanalysis` (NOTE: DOES NOT EXIST YET) to pull the Docker image associated with this project (you can think of the Docker image as the software environment that we created for the project).
 Next, start up the software environment (the "container" in Docker speak; once you "start up" a Docker image, it becomes a "container"):
 ```
 docker run -it -e NCBI_API_KEY=<NCBI_KEY> --gpus all aging_rna_seq_metaanalysis
 ```